Changepoint detection on a graph of time series: Graphical models for dependent changepoints across multiple time series

 \subsubsection{$r$-chains}

-Another dependence structure of interest arises when there is a natural ordering of the time series, which is encoded by the time series indices $1 < \cdots < L$, and changepoints are a priori likely to occur as chains of simultaneous changepoints across consecutive time series.
+Another dependence structure of interest arises when there is a natural ordering of the time series, which is encoded by the time series indices $1 < \cdots < N$, and changepoints are \textit{a priori} likely to occur as chains of simultaneous changepoints across consecutive time series.
 For instance, suppose the data consist of multiple time series that are recorded to monitor various aspects of a system; and, it is of interest to detect some event which evolves through multiple phases, such that each phase is likely to manifest through the pertubation of one aspect of the system.
 In such a setting, it is appropriate to consider the following graph for the time series indices, which we call an $r$-chain graph: let $(i, i^\prime) \in E$ if and only if $1 \leqslant |i - i^\prime| \leqslant r$, for some $r >0$ chosen to allow gaps of length $r-1$ within chains of changepoints.
-Panel (c) of Figure \ref{fig:graphillustrate} gives a cartoon representation of a $2$-chain graph.
-For the prior given in (\ref{eq:MRFS}), $\bar{p}$ and $\lambda$ are chosen such that, for all $i$ and $t$, the prior conditional probability that $t$ is a changepoint for the $i$th time series is $1/(1 + \exp\{ -\bar{p} - n_{i, t} \lambda \} )$ where $n_{i, t} \in \{0, \ldots, 2r\}$.
+For $r$-chain graphs, $n_{i, t} \in \{0, \ldots, 2r\}$.